-The author is grateful to Dr. John J. Bates, Dr. Jeffrey Privette, and Dr. Ed Kearns; NOAA's National Climatic Data Center (NCDC) for project sponsorship.
-He is also grateful to Dr. Bruce R. Barkstrom for providing the opportunity during early project research to work closely with ECV algorithm development.
+Acknowledgements: The author would like to thank Dr. John J. Bates, Dr. Jeffrey Privette and Dr. Ed Kearns of NOAA's National Climatic Data Center (NCDC) for project sponsorship.
+The author is grateful to Dr. Bruce R. Barkstrom for providing the opportunity during early project research to work closely with ECV algorithm development.
+The author also thanks Dr. Ted Habermann of NOAA's National Geophysical Data Center for his contribution of adding a location element to the last segment of the OID tag.